Vehicle registration plates of Palestine: West Bank

 West Bank license plates had black text and black borders on a light blue background.
 Each region was assigned a Hebrew letter code.
 Initially, this letter code was placed on a separate square plate, and installed adjacent to the license plate.
 Later, in from late 1970s onward, the letter was incorporated onto the license plates, on the left hand side.
 The letter code was black on a background of either white or orange.
 White background generally implied that the vehicle owner lived in a city in the West Bank, whereas orange indicated that the owner lived in one of the towns and villages in the vicinity.
 For plate sizes specific to imported vehicles that could only accommodate an American-sized license plate, this letter was inside a white or orange rectangle, at the top, above the numbers.

-It is important to note that these letter codes do not correspond to the modern Governorates of Palestine.
+These letter codes do not correspond to the modern Governorates of Palestine.
 For example, there was no code for what's today Tubas Governorate, and the corresponding area was treated as subdivisions of Jenin.
 Palestinian towns and villages in Jerusalem Governorate but outside the municipal boundaries of the unilaterally annexed areas of East Jerusalem were either treated as subdivisions of Ramallah or Bethlehem depending on the location.

 For about two years, from 1967 to 1969, West Bank license plates consisted of five digits.
 They had six digits until near the end of 1970s, and since then, they had seven digits.
 The seven-digit format was XX-XXX-XX, similar to those of Israeli cars.
 The last two numbers in the West Bank (XX) were either "1X" or "3X", whereas Israel avoided using these numbers on the yellow-coloured Israeli plates, thus avoiding the issue of duplicate numbers under the two parallel systems.